The History of Riesling and Classic German Dishes

 This dish is an interesting one to pair as there are many things that can be done with Maultaschen.
 It’s versatile and can be served many ways, but lucky for us Riesling is versatile too!

-If we are serving the dumplings with some more fresh vegetable flavours, a good citrusy yet dry Riesling will do the trick.
+If we are serving the dumplings with some more fresh vegetable flavors, a good citrusy yet dry Riesling will do the trick.

 Schweinshaxe – Pork Knuckle